PseudoKnight/CHCitizens/documentation/CitizensEvents.md

 #### Mutable Fields

 ### ctz\_npc\_spawn
-Fires when a NPC spawn.
+Fires when an NPC spawns.
 #### Prefilters
 **type**: <Macro> The entity type of the NPC
 **world**: <Macro>